 (a) delivery of the Goods shall be deemed to have been completed at 9:00 am on the third Business Day after the day on which the Supplier notified the Customer that the Goods were ready; and

 (b) the Supplier shall store the Goods until delivery takes place, and charge the Customer for all related costs and expenses (including insurance).

 7.7 If 20 Business Days after the day on which the Supplier notified the Customer that the Goods were ready for delivery the Customer has not taken delivery of them, the Supplier may resell or otherwise dispose of part or all of the Goods and, after deducting reasonable storage and selling costs, account to the Customer for any excess over the price of the Goods or charge the Customer for any shortfall below the price of the Goods.

-7.8 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
-Each instalment shall constitute a separate Contract.
-Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.
+7.8 The Supplier may deliver the Goods by installments, which shall be invoiced and paid for separately.
+Each installment shall constitute a separate Contract.
+Any delay in delivery or defect in an installment shall not entitle the Customer to cancel any other installment.

 8.1 In respect of any Design, the Supplier warrants to the Customer that, for a period of six months after delivery, the Design has been provided using reasonable care and skill.

 8.2 In respect of Goods, the Supplier warrants for the warranty period as defined in clause

 (a) conform in all material respects with the Specification;

 (b) be free from material defects in design, material and workmanship;